axesup/combate/Dev-Setup:-Vagrant.md

 ## About This Method

+NOTE: As we have migrated from Brunch to Webpack, some parts of this setup may be broken.
+We welcome any contributions to this!

 [Vagrant](https://www.vagrantup.com) is a tool for rapidly creating and configuring [virtual machines](http://en.wikipedia.org/wiki/Virtual_machine).

 By using Vagrant, we can quickly create an environment for CodeCombat with all the necessary dependencies.
 Vagrant also simplifies rebuilding the environment and upgrading to newer versions of dependencies.